-- 8.1 The Authority does not intend to pay bonuses or performance related pay to staff during the period 2019-20 and are not intending to introduce a system of 'earn back' pay during this period.
+8.1 The Authority does not intend to pay bonuses or performance related pay to staff during the period 2020-21 and are not intending to introduce a system of 'earn back' pay during this period.
 The Chief Fire Officer is annually appraised by the Chair of the Authority, and he and the Deputy Chief Fire Officer conduct annual appraisals on the other principal officers.
-Underperformance or evidence of wrong doing will be dealt with under the relevant procedures. - 8.2 By following national arrangements, the Authority does not utilise terms of remuneration that could be perceived as seeking to minimise tax payments.
-The Authority does not intend to introduce any terms of remuneration that could be perceived as avoiding these payments in 2019-20. - 8.3 There are no chief officers with significant financial responsibility remunerated through 'off-payroll' arrangements. - 8.4 Pay scales for Grey and Green Book staff are available on the Service website. - 8.5 Details of the salary and expenses for officers whose remuneration is in excess of £50,000 are published annually in the Statement of Accounts, which is available on the website. - 8.6 In addition to the information published at 8.4 above, the Authority is working towards full compliance with the Local Government Transparency Code 2015.
+Underperformance or evidence of wrongdoing will be dealt with under the relevant procedures.

+- 8.2 By following national arrangements, the Authority does not utilise terms of remuneration that could be perceived as seeking to minimise tax payments.
+The Authority does not intend to introduce any terms of remuneration that could be perceived as avoiding these payments in 2020-21. - 8.3 There are no chief officers with significant financial responsibility remunerated through 'off-payroll' arrangements. - 8.4 Pay scales for Grey and Green Book staff are available on the Service website. - 8.5 Details of the salary and expenses for officers whose remuneration is in excess of £50,000 are published annually in the Statement of Accounts, which is available on the Service website. - 8.6 In addition to the information published at 8.4 above, the Authority complies with the Local Government Transparency Code 2015.
 We currently publish the following information: - 8.6.1 Our organisation chart covering staff in the top three levels of the organisation, including grade, job title, department and team, permanent or temporary status, contact details, salary in £5,000 brackets, and salary ceiling (the maximum salary for the grade).
-This includes the salaries of the Chief Fire Officer and Senior Officers. - 8.6.2 The number of employees whose remuneration was at least £50,000. - 8.6.3 The responsibilities of all employees whose annual salary was at least £50,000; and - 8.6.4 Details of bonuses and 'benefits-in-kind' of all senior employees whose salary was at least £50,000. - 8.7 For the purposes of this statement, the pay multiple is calculated as the ratio between the Chief Officer's earnings and the median average earnings of employees.
+This includes the salaries of the Chief Fire Officer and senior Officers. - 8.6.2 The number of employees whose remuneration was at least £50,000. - 8.6.3 The responsibilities of all employees whose annual salary was at least £50,000; and - 8.6.4 Details of bonuses and 'benefits-in-kind' of all senior employees whose salary was at least £50,000. - 8.7 For the purposes of this statement, the pay multiple is calculated as the ratio between the Chief Fire Officer's earnings and the median average earnings of employees.

-- Item: Pay Policy Statement 2019-20 - 8.8 Firefighters who are employed on the Retained Duty System (RDS) are regarded as 'on-call' employees.
+8.8 Firefighters who are employed on the Retained Duty System (RDS) are regarded as 'on-call' employees.
 These employees are normally paid a 'retaining fee', and an hourly payment when alerted to an incident in their locality.
 The retaining fee is 10% of the equivalent wholetime duty system annual salary.
-As a result, RDS salaries have not been used in the pay multiple as it is felt this data would significantly distort any statistics downwards. - 8.9 Some 'on-call' staff are paid on a salary scheme.
-For consistency these staff have also been discounted from the pay multiple calculation. - 8.10 The calculation is based on total taxable earnings (including benefits in kind) for all employees other than those employed on the retained duty system. - 8.11 In calculating the pay multiple in accordance with paragraph 8.7, in relation to those employed on Grey Book terms and conditions the ratio is 4.13.
-In relation to those employed on Green Book terms and conditions that ratio is 5.97.
-The ratio between the Chief Fire Officer and the lowest paid employee is 8.65.
+As a result, RDS salaries have not been used in the pay multiple as it is felt this data would significantly distort any statistics downwards.
+During the course of 2020-21 'oncall' staff will move to an on-call duty system pay model.

+8.9 The calculation is based on total taxable earnings (including benefits in kind) for all employees other than those employed on the retained duty system.

+8.10 In calculating the pay multiple in accordance with paragraph 8.7, in relation to those employed on Grey Book terms and conditions, the ratio is 4.36.
+In relation to those employed on Green Book terms and conditions, that ratio is 6.23.
+The ratio between the Chief Fire Officer and the lowest paid employee is 8.46.